runners dictionary

 • Stretching: Exercises to improve flexibility and prevent muscle injuries.

 • Intervals: Structured training that alternates between periods of high intensity and recovery periods.
+The goal of this training is to try to maintain certain rhythms a certain distance.

 • Treadmill: Exercise equipment that simulates running in place by using a belt that moves under the runner's feet.